davidusb-geek/emhass/docs/forecasts.md

 ## Now/current values in forecasts

-When implementing MPC applications with high optimization frequencies it can be interesting if, at each MPC iteration, the forecast values are updated with the real now/current values measured from live data.
+When implementing MPC applications with high optimization_time_step it can be interesting if, at each MPC iteration, the forecast values are updated with the real now/current values measured from live data.
 This is useful to improve the accuracy of the short-term forecasts.
 As shown in some of the references below, mixing with a persistence model makes sense since this type of model performs very well at low temporal resolutions (intra-hour).

 A simple integration of current/now values for PV and load forecast is implemented using a mixed one-observation persistence model and the one-step-ahead forecasted values from the current passed method.